Skip to Main Content

 You can also look into refinancing.
 Refinancing can help you reduce your interest rate by allowing you to secure a lower rate than your current one.
 But for this to work, you’ll need to have good credit and a stable source of income.

 Additionally, this option is best suited for those who have private student loans with a higher rate.
-That’s because refinancing your federal loans will automatically turn them into private ones.
-If that happens, you’ll lose access to benefits, like income-driven repayment plans and forgiveness.
+That’s because refinancing your federal loans turns them into private ones.
+If that happens, you’ll lose access to benefits like income-driven repayment plans and forgiveness programs.

 The bottom line